BorjaZarco/graphql-api/README.md

 - `updateAddress`: update the address to which all items in the cart will be delivered once an order is placed.

 - `clearCart`: reset all cart items.
 This may be called after a cart payment is confirmed.
-The cart won't be cleared automatically once an order is made to give the user the possibility to make another order with the same items (and deliver it to a different address, for example)
+The cart won't be cleared automatically once an order is made to give the user the possibility to make another order with the same items (and deliver it to a different address, for example).

 ### Orders